 Make Tables

-Tables in markdown may look ugly when you are creating them, but they will turn into beautiful and in-proportion tables when you’re finished.
+Tables in Markdown may look ugly when you create them, but they will turn into beautiful, proportional tables when you’re finished.

 | Heading | Heading 2 |